Sachin24063/3-Tier-App-Deployment-Using-Infrastructure-as-code/README.md

 ## Usage

-The deployment process is orchestrated through a parameterized Jenkins pipeline, which allows for flexible and customizable builds and deployments of the application.
+The deployment process is automated using Terraform modules, which allows for consistent and reproducible deployments of the application.
 This approach streamlines the development workflow, ensuring efficient and reliable application delivery.

 ## Conclusion

-By leveraging Terraform and Jenkins, this project simplifies infrastructure management and enhances visibility into the deployed resources.
+By leveraging Terraform, this project simplifies infrastructure management and enhances visibility into the deployed resources.
 Security and high availability considerations are optimized to ensure the pizza store application can handle high traffic volumes while maintaining optimal performance.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.